 REL 475 Seminar on Buddhism (3) Selected historical, thematic, and textual research topics in Buddhism; topics and geographical focus to be announced each semester.
 Pre: one of 202, 203, 204, 207, 308; or consent.
 DH

-REL 476 Taoism in China (3) Seminar on religious Taoism, its historical development and its role in the present-day context.
-Pre: 203 or consent.
+REL 476 Daoism: Philosophy and Religion (3) Seminar on religious Taoism, its historical development and its role in the present-day context.
+Pre: consent.
 DH

 REL 480 Field Methods in Religion (3) Introduction to theoretical and methodological approaches to doing fieldwork in the study of religion.
 Application of these in studying Hawai‘i’s diverse religious environment.
 Pre: 300 or consent.